stefanopieri/robotics_webots/README.md

 - save past trajectories in memory and vary the current trajectory in order not to explore the same areas two times
 - insert random variations in the trajectory

-Also, no research was made to find the optimal parameters for object and ghost detection; this aspect could concur to creating trajectory loops.
+Also, no research was made to find the optimal parameters for object and ghost detection; this aspect could contribute to the creation of loops.

 Moreover, other sensors can be added to the current implementation and can help stabilizing the trajectory.
 Lastly, the current implementation focuses exclusively on controlling the interactions with the environment.
 An effective control on the actual behaviour is not present, as the control happens with an open loop and no feedbacks are used.
-Future development will focus on implementing more robust control strategies, such as in the case of closed loop / PID systems.
+Future development will focus on implementing more robust control strategies, such as closed loop / PID control strategies.

 ## References